junxit/us-congress-bills-117/bill.md

   - **(3)** *Appeal of stay* Section 1221(c) of title 5, United States Code, is amended by adding at the end the following:
     > - **(4)** If any stay requested under paragraph (1) is denied, the employee, former employee, or applicant may, within 7 days after receiving notice of the denial, file an appeal for expedited review by the Board.
 The agency shall have 7 days thereafter to respond.
 The Board shall provide a decision not later than 21 days after receiving the appeal.
 During the period of appeal, both parties may supplement the record with information unavailable to them at the time the stay was first requested.

-  - **(4)** *Access to district court; jury trials* Section 1221(i) of title 5, United States Code, is amended—
+  - **(4)** *Access to district court; jury trials*
+    - **(A)** *In general* Section 1221(i) of title 5, United States Code, is amended—
-    - **(A)** by striking “(i) Subsections” and inserting “(i)(1) Subsections”; and
+      - **(i)** by striking “(i) Subsections” and inserting “(i)(1) Subsections”; and
-    - **(B)** by adding at the end the following:
+      - **(ii)** by adding at the end the following:
         > - **(2)**
         >   - **(A)** If, in the case of an employee, former employee, or applicant for employment who seeks corrective action from the Merit Systems Protection Board based on an alleged prohibited personnel practice described in section 2302(b)(8), section 2302(b)(9)(A)(i), (B), (C), (D), or (E), section 2302(b)(13), or section 2302(g), no final order or decision is issued by the Board within 180 days after the date on which a request for such corrective action has been duly submitted to the Board, such employee, former employee, or applicant may, after providing written notice to the Special Counsel and the Board and only within 20 days after providing such notice, bring an action for review de novo before the appropriate United States district court, and such action shall, at the request of either party to such action, be tried before a jury.
 Upon filing of an action with the appropriate United States district court, any proceedings before the Board shall cease and the employee, former employee, or applicant for employment waives any right to refile with the Board.
         >   - **(B)** If the Board certifies (in writing) to the parties of a case that the complexity of such case requires a longer period of review, subparagraph (A) shall be applied by substituting “240 days” for “180 days”.
         >   - **(C)** In any such action brought before a United States district court under subparagraph (A), the court—
         >     - **(i)** shall apply the standards set forth in subsection (e); and
         >     - **(ii)** may award any relief which the court considers appropriate, including any relief described in subsection (g).

+    - **(B)** *Application*
+      - **(i)** The amendments made by subparagraph (A) shall apply to any corrective action duly submitted to the Merit Systems Protection Board, during the five-year period preceding the date of enactment of this Act, by an employee, former employee, or applicant for employment based on an alleged prohibited personnel practice described in section 2302(b)(8), 2302(b)(9)(A)(i), (B), (C), or (D), or 2302(b)(13) of title 5, United States Code, with respect to which no final order or decision has been issued by the Board.
+      - **(ii)** In the case of an individual described in clause (i) whose duly submitted claim to the Board was made not later than 180 days before the date of enactment of this Act, such individual may only bring an action before a United States district court as described in section 1221(i)(2) of title 5, United States Code, (as added by subparagraph (A) if that individual—
+        - **(I)** provides written notice to the Office of Special Counsel and the Merit Systems Protection Board not later than 90 days after the date of enactment of this Act; and
+        - **(II)** brings such action not later than 20 days after providing such notice.
-- **(c)** *Recipients of whistleblower disclosures* Section 2302(b)(8)(B) of title 5, United States Code, is amended by striking “or to the Inspector General of an agency or another employee designated by the head of the agency to receive such disclosures” and inserting “the Inspector General of an agency, a supervisor in the employee’s direct chain of command up to and including the head of the employing agency, or to an employee designated by any of the aforementioned individuals for the purpose of receiving such disclosures”.
+- **(d)** *Recipients of whistleblower disclosures* Section 2302(b)(8)(B) of title 5, United States Code, is amended by striking “or to the Inspector General of an agency or another employee designated by the head of the agency to receive such disclosures” and inserting “the Inspector General of an agency, a supervisor in the employee’s direct chain of command up to and including the head of the employing agency, or to an employee designated by any of the aforementioned individuals for the purpose of receiving such disclosures”.
+- **(e)** *Attorney fees*
-- **(d)** *Attorney fees* Section 7703(a) of title 5, United States Code, is amended by adding at the end the following:
+  - **(1)** *In general* Section 7703(a) of title 5, United States Code, is amended by adding at the end the following:
-  > - **(3)** If an employee, former employee, or applicant for employment is the prevailing party under an appeal under this section, the employee, former employee, or applicant for employment shall be entitled to attorney fees for all representation carried out pursuant to this section.
+    > - **(3)** If an employee, former employee, or applicant for employment is the prevailing party under a proceeding brought under this section, the employee, former employee, or applicant for employment shall be entitled to attorney fees for all representation carried out pursuant to this section.
 In such an action for attorney fees, the agency responsible for taking the personnel action shall be the respondent and shall be responsible for paying the fees.

+  - **(2)** *Application* In addition to any proceeding brought by an employee, former employee, or applicant for employment on or after the date of enactment of this Act to a Federal court under section 7703 of title 5, United States Code, the amendment made by paragraph (1) shall apply to any proceeding brought by an employee, former employee, or applicant for employment under such section before the date of enactment of this Act with respect to which the applicable Federal court has not issued a final decision.
-- **(e)** *Extending Whistleblower Protection Act to certain employees*
+- **(f)** *Extending Whistleblower Protection Act to certain employees*
   - **(1)** *In general* Section 2302(a)(2)(A) of title 5, United States Code, is amended in the matter following clause (xiii)—
     - **(A)** by inserting “subsection (b)(9)(A)(i), (B), (C), (D), or (E), subsection (b)(13), or subsection (g),” after “subsection (b)(8),”; and
     - **(B)** by inserting after “title 31” the following: “, a commissioned officer or applicant for employment in the Public Health Service, an officer or applicant for employment in the commissioned officer corps of the National Oceanic and Atmospheric Administration, and a noncareer appointee in the Senior Executive Service”.
   - **(2)** *Conforming amendments* Section 261 of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
 3071) is amended—
     - **(A)** in subsection (a)—
       - **(i)** by striking paragraph (8); and
-      - **(ii)** by redesignating paragraphs (9) through (25) as paragraphs (8) through (24), respectively; and
+      - **(ii)** by redesignating paragraphs (9) through (26) as paragraphs (8) through (25), respectively; and
     - **(B)** in subsection (b), by striking the second sentence.
   - **(3)** *Application*
     - **(A)** *In general* With respect to an officer or applicant for employment in the commissioned officer corps of the National Oceanic and Atmospheric Administration, the amendments made by paragraphs (1) and (2) shall apply to any personnel action taken against such officer or applicant on or after the date of enactment of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Amendments Act of 2020 (Public Law 116–259) for making any disclosure protected under section 2302(8) of title 5, United States Code.
     - **(B)** *Exception* Subparagraph (A) shall not apply to any personnel action with respect to which a complaint has been filed pursuant to section 1034 of title 10, United States Code, and a final decision has been rendered regarding such complaint.
+- **(g)** *Relief*
-- **(f)** *Relief* Section 7701(b)(2)(A) of title 5, United States Code, is amended by striking “upon the making of the decision” and inserting “upon making of the decision, necessary to make the employee whole as if there had been no prohibited personnel practice, including training, seniority and promotions consistent with the employee’s prior record,”.
+  - **(1)** *In general* Section 7701(b)(2)(A) of title 5, United States Code, is amended by striking “upon the making of the decision” and inserting “upon making of the decision, necessary to make the employee whole as if there had been no prohibited personnel practice, including training, seniority and promotions consistent with the employee’s prior record”.
+  - **(2)** *Application* In addition to any appeal made on or after the date of enactment of this Act to the Merit Systems Protection Board under section 7701 of title 5, United States Code, the amendment made by paragraph (1) shall apply to any appeal made under such section before the date of enactment of this Act with respect to which the Board has not issued a final decision.

 ## § 4.
 Classifying certain furloughs as adverse personnel actions